owlbarn/tutorial/book/regression/README.md

 Suppose you are the decision maker in McDonald's, and also have access to data of each branch store (profit, population around this branch).
 Now linear regression would be a good friend when you are deciding where to locate your next branch.

-[@tbl:regression:data01] list a part of the data (TODO: link to csv file).
+Part of the data are listed in [@tbl:regression:data01].
+(TODO: link to csv file).
-(To be honest, this data set (and most of the dataset used below) is not taken from real data source but taken from that of the ML004 course by Andrew Ng.
+However, note that this data set (and most of the dataset used below) is not taken from real data source but taken from that of the ML004 course by Andrew Ng.
-So perhaps you will be disappointed if you are looking for real data from running McDonald's.)
+So perhaps you will be disappointed if you are looking for real data from running McDonald's.

 | Profit | Population |
 | :----: | :--------: |